qpcheese/Qpfetch/README.md

 dont forget to rename your current neofetch config.conf if you intend to keep it.

 Open your KDE konsole , change profile to qpconfige , also change to your desired shell, the profile default is bash.
 Run neofetch or append in your shellrc file, please check neofetch github for specifics.
+To get the desired blur effect, add a background image in the cachyQp coloscheme, images are included in the neofetch folder.